cromaguy/Feel-Android-App/README.md

 └── proguard-rules.pro    # ProGuard rules
 ```

-## 🔑 Configuration

-The application uses the debug keystore for development builds.
-For production releases, please configure your own signing keys in the `signingConfigs` block of the app's `build.gradle.kts`.

 ## 📝 Version History

 - Current Version: 1.5 (Build 2)
 - Minimum Android Version: Android 12 (API 31)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License